luqmanfadlli/MSI-GS65-9SD-macOS-Sonoma-opencore/README.md

 # What's Broken
 * Nvidia GPU (Apple removed support for Nvidia GPU)
 * HDMI (HDMI is connected to Nvidia GPU, since it's disabled then HDMI is not working)
 * Turbo Boost (It works well in previous macOS, but I'm not sure which version.
-Someone Apple removed ACPI_SMC_PlatformPlugin.kext (including AppleIntelCPUPowerManagement kexts) in Ventura.
+Someone said Apple removed ACPI_SMC_PlatformPlugin.kext (including AppleIntelCPUPowerManagement kexts) in Ventura.
 It can be restored with OCLP, but I'm not interested to reinstall my OS.)

 # BIOS Settings
 ### Disable